byungdoh/attn_dist/README.md

 ```

 ## Predictors on Reading Time Corpora
-The `data` directory contains the predictors calculated on the Natural Stories self-paced reading corpus and the Dundee eye-tracking corpus, which were used in the regression experiments.
+The `data` directory contains the predictors calculated on the Natural Stories self-paced reading corpus and the Dundee eye-tracking corpus, which were used in the regression experiments of this work.

 ## Additional Remarks
+1) The modified GPT-2 model returns the raw `Attn-N` and `AttnRL-N` representations as `projected_states` and `resln_states` respectively, which can be further examined.
-1) The by-word predictors are calculated by *aggregating* the by-head predictors from the *topmost* layer of GPT-2.
+2) The by-word predictors are calculated by *aggregating* the by-head predictors from the *topmost* layer of GPT-2.
 To examine the individual by-head predictors, the `calc_*` functions can be edited to maintain the individual by-head predictors.
 For computational efficiency, the `Attn-N` and `AttnRL-N` representations are only calculated at the topmost layer.
 This can be modified in Line 920 of `huggingface/src/transformers/models/gpt2/modeling_gpt2.py`:
 ```
 # currently hacked to output transforms at last layer only
 output_transforms = (i == self.config.num_hidden_layers-1)
 ```
-2) Although it hasn't been tested, the larger variants of GPT-2 (i.e. `gpt2-medium`, `gpt2-large`, `gpt2-xl`) should also be supported.
+3) Although it hasn't been tested, the larger variants of GPT-2 (i.e. `gpt2-medium`, `gpt2-large`, `gpt2-xl`) should also be supported.
 However, this may be computationally infeasible for long input sequences.
-3) The modified GPT-2 model returns the raw `Attn-N` and `AttnRL-N` representations as `projected_states` and `resln_states` respectively, which can be further examined.

 ## Questions
 For questions or concerns, please contact Byung-Doh Oh ([oh.531@osu.edu](mailto:oh.531@osu.edu)).